 Visual Information Processing (VIP) Laboratory

 The VIP Laboratory belongs to the Information and Data Sciences (IDS) Group in the Department of Electrical and Computer Engineering at Boston University.
-Its three main objectives are sponsored research, student training, technology transfer, in the broad area of image, video and multimedia processing.
-It has been home to graduate and undergraduate students working on various aspects of visual information processing, such as visual surveillance, 3-D video or human-computer interfaces.
+Its three main objectives are sponsored research, student training and technology transfer, in the broad area of visual information processing.
+It has been home to graduate and undergraduate students working on various projects, including visual surveillance, 3-D video and human-computer interfaces.

-The most recent research thrust in the VIP Laboratory is directed towards the development of next-generation user authentication methods to replace pass-codes, key-cards, RFID tags, etc. The focus is on gesture-based authentication where a user performs, for example, a unique arm swing, allowing the system to recognize him or her.
-The advantage of such authentication over today’s fingerprint or iris scans is that once such a scan is compromised it cannot be recovered, whereas a gesture can be changed.
+The most recent research thrust in the VIP Laboratory is directed towards the development of next-generation user authentication methods to replace pass-codes, key-cards, RFID tags, etc. The focus is on gesture-based authentication where a user is recognized from a unique hand, arm or even whole-body movement.
+The advantage of such authentication over a fingerprint or iris scan is that once such a scan is compromised it cannot be recovered, whereas a gesture can be changed.
 You can read more about motivation for this work in a BU Today article and watch the video below.
 For research results, please see Projects/HCIs section.